Top 7 Things to Do in Missoula, Montana

 3. Sample Local Breweries

 There are taphouses are scattered across Missoula, making it the perfect place for traveling craft brew enthusiasts.
 Be sure to stop for a cold Moose Drool at Big Sky Brewing.
 If you’re feeling adventurous, sample brews on flatwater sections of the Blackfoot or Clark Fork rivers with River City Brews.
-Or pedal around town on a 15-person brew bike with Thirst Gear.

 If you’re looking for a more family friendly adventure, take the kids and man’s best friend to Sweet Peaks Ice Cream Shop for your favorite flavor (Get Chicken & Beef Ice Cream for the dog.)
 Or go for the “Best Ice Cream” ranked by Good Morning America at Big Dipper downtown.